 The other alternative to VoIP and landline phone services are computer-based telephony.
 This will likely be the cheapest option of all, but it does have the most limitations.
 This is most commonly done through programs such as Skype and Google Voice.
 These programs allow you to use your computer as a phone, but for you to access your virtual phone, you may need to keep these programs running at all times.

 Unless you are planning to exclusively be using laptops, chances are you are also going to have to purchase external microphones for your desktop computer.
 This is an added cost to using computer-based telephony, but it is generally just going to be a one time cost.
 Overall, computer-based telephony is the cheapest option but also the most inconvenient.

-Most places, especially in metropolitan and industrial areas, have decent internet connection available so the connection and reliability of VoIP lines are negligible.
+Most places, especially in metropolitan and industrial areas, have a decent internet connection available so the connection and reliability of VoIP lines are negligible.
 This means that the main advantage of using a landline phone service over VoIP phone service is marginal.
 In contrast, the advantages of VoIP phone services over landlines are quite significant.

 There is much more freedom in how you like to set up your service and which programs and tools you would like to have equipped with your service.
-The general costs of VoIP is much cheaper than landline phone services, but it provides much more utilities and functionality.
-Whether you are purchasing VoIP for home or business, it is clearly the superior product to landline.
+The general costs of VoIP are much cheaper than landline phone services, but it provides much more utilities and functionality.
+Whether you are purchasing VoIP for home or business, it is the superior product to a landline.
 It is the cheaper option between the two and if you are a business, lowering your overhead is always a plus.

 Furthermore, VoIP phone services are far more scalable for businesses which would probably be the most important factor for growing businesses.
 There is a reason many businesses and entrepreneurs are investing in a VoIP phone service now and leaving landline services behind.